 The theory of quantum statistical mechanics dictates the generic behavior of quantum systems with many degrees of freedom, from a gas all the way to a magnet.
 It rests on the eigenstate thermalization hypothesis which states that locally, an eigenstate of a system looks like a thermal state with the eigenstate's energy density.
 Consequently, any local information imprinted on a system at some initial time will be lost.

-Specific quantum mechanical systems, which do not obey eigenstate thermalization in more or less severe ways, are a current research frontier that challenges our fundamental intuition about statistical physics.
+Specific quantum mechanical systems, which violate eigenstate thermalization in more or less severe ways, are a current research frontier that challenges our fundamental intuition about statistical physics.
 Systems which exhibit a phenomenon called many-body localization, for example, violate eigenstate thermalization violently and keep a memory of their initial state for (theoretically) infinitely long time.
 In contrast, systems with so-called scar states in their spectrum show a similar phenomenon when initialized in some specific form.
 We explore these and related phenomena with a range of theoretical tools, including numerical tensor network calculations and of toy models amenable to analytical solutions.

 More broadly, we are interested in dynamical behavior of interacting open quantum systems, which give rise to intriguing phenomena beyond “classical wisdom”.